Early Career Researchers

 We run regular events for postdocs each term, from casual coffee mornings to career events, covering everything from grant-writing and CV-Building to work-life balance and transitioning to industry.
 These events are postdoc-led, and arranged by your Rep (see below).
 This means we want to hear from you about the sorts of sessions you find most helpful so we can curate a set of events that are interesting, topical and relevant.

-To make sure our School remains responsive to the needs of our ECRs, postdocs have a class rep. Your current class rep is Meg Ryan.
-Please reach out to Meg with any comments or concerns regarding life for ECRs at the School of Psychology.
+To make sure our School remains responsive to the needs of our ECRs, postdocs have two class reps.
+Your current class reps are Meg Ryan and Vanessa Teckentrup.
+Please reach out to Meg or Vanessa with any comments or concerns regarding life for ECRs at the School of Psychology.
 You can find a list of your fellow postdocs here, under ‘Research Fellows’.
 Make sure your own page is up-to-date so that others know about your research and can make contact.

 Grants and Funding

 There are several funding mechanisms open to postdocs at Trinity.
 Here are a few of the most prominent ones, going from the smaller sums with less independence to the bigger grants that transition you to running your own lab: